-Through the implementation of research and advocacy projects alongside the operation of homeless shelters, health and recovery clinics, the Centre for Equity Studies aims to create feasible and sustainable long term solutions toward the care and protection of the underprivileged section of society thereby progressing our society into one that is more humane and just in its nature.
+Through the implementation of research and advocacy projects alongside the operation of homeless shelters, health and recovery clinics, the Centre for Equity Studies aims to influence public policy and law for sustainable long term solutions toward the rights and care of underprivileged sections of society.

-CES’s flagship project is the India Exclusion Report (IXR), an annual publication that examines access to public goods and the exclusion of vulnerable groups.
-Over the years, because of valuable expert contributors from the fields of social sciences, human rights, public policy, social and economic exclusion and citizen-centric budget analysis, the report has contributed greatly to a wider understanding of inclusion and exclusion from public goods and the marginalisation faced by some of the most vulnerable social groups in India.
+In recent years, CES’s flagship project is the India Exclusion Report (IXR), an annual publication that examines access to public goods and the exclusion of vulnerable groups.
+Because of valuable expert contributors from the fields of social sciences, human rights, public policy, social and economic exclusion and citizen-centric budget analysis, the report has contributed greatly to a wider understanding of inclusion and exclusion from public goods and the marginalisation faced by the most vulnerable social groups in India.

 Its founding members included NC Saxena, Ghanshyam Shah, Jean Dreze, Shekhar Singh, Usha Ramanathan and Harsh Mander.
 Besides these, its chairpersons and board members have included Justice AP Shah, Satish Deshpande, Keshav Desiraju, Zoya Hasan, Niranjan Pant, Bezwada Wilson, Biraj Patnaik, Dipa Sinha, Amitabh Behar, Sejal Dand, Radhika Alkazi, Babloo Loitongbam, Chingmak Kejong, among others.